Buying Guides · Last updated 2 June 2026

 The Specification Document

 The specification document lists exactly what finishes, materials, and fittings your property will include.
-This is a legally binding document and it's what you're buying.
+This is a legally binding document and it is what you are buying.
 Read it word by word.
 Vague language like "high quality finishes" without specifics is a red flag.
-Get exact specifications: kitchen brand, tile type, bathroom fittings, window glazing, and appliances all specified by brand and grade.
+Get exact specifications: kitchen brand, tile grade, bathroom fittings, window glazing standard, and appliances all listed clearly by brand and grade.

 Specification Changes Are Common

-Developers sometimes substitute materials during construction if supply chains change or costs rise.
-Your contract should include a clause preventing material substitutions without written consent, or specifying equivalent or better substitution standards.
-Without this, you could receive a cheaper kitchen than specified and have limited recourse.
+Developers sometimes substitute materials during construction when supply chains shift or costs rise.
+Your contract should include a clause preventing material substitutions without your written consent, or specifying that any substitution must be of equivalent or better quality.
+Without this clause, you have limited recourse if the finished kitchen is a lower grade than the one described in the specification.

 Contractual Protections You Must Have

-• Deposit protection: Your deposits should be protected, either through a bond, guarantee, or ring-fenced escrow account.
-If the developer goes insolvent, you want your money back.
+• Deposit protection: Your deposits should be protected through a bond, guarantee, or ring-fenced escrow account.
+If the developer becomes insolvent before completion, you need to recover your money.
+Never pay reservation fees or stage payments into a developer's general operating account without written protection in place.

-• Longstop date: A date by which the developer must complete, after which you can withdraw and recover deposits.
-Without this, delays can stretch indefinitely with no recourse.
+• Longstop date: A contractual deadline by which the developer must complete.
+If they miss it, you have the right to withdraw and recover your deposits.
+Without this clause, delays can stretch indefinitely with no recourse for the buyer.

-• Defects period: A warranty period (typically 12 months minimum) during which the developer must rectify defects at their cost.
+• Defects period: A warranty period, typically a minimum of 12 months, during which the developer must rectify defects at their own cost.

-• Specification change clause: As above, protection against material substitutions without consent.
+• Specification change clause: Protection against material substitutions without your written consent, as described above.

 Planning Permission Status